 This Spring, the City Council authorized staff to develop plans for hiring more contractors to repair most of the deep and shallow potholes across the City as quickly as possible.
 The following link will take you to the Improvement Projects webpage, where detailed information, including maps, can be found on these pavement maintenance projects designated Improvement Projects #23-14, 23-15, and 23-16.

 Long-Term Pavement Management Program (PMP)

-Since 2014 the City of Ramsey has employed a long-term pavement management program with the goal of performing the proper pavement treatment operations at the proper times to maximize the life of our 185-plus miles of paved streets as cost-effectively as possible.
-Since 2014, the City has employed the following pavement maintenance operations.
+Since 2014, the City of Ramsey has followed a long-term pavement management program to perform proper pavement treatment operations at the right time to maximize the life of our 185-plus miles to be as cost-effective as possible.
+The program consists of these steps:

-In 2022, the City Council authorized bonding for an additional $12M to double the number of PMP projects (overlays and reconstructs) in the City’s 10-year Capital Improvement Program to improve pavement conditions more quickly across the City.
-This will result in the City overlaying and reconstructing approximately 45 percent of all City streets by 2032.
-View a map of streets proposed to be overlaid or reconstructed by 2032.
+In 2022, the City Council authorized bonding for an additional $12M to double the number of projects (overlays and reconstructs) in the City’s 10-year Capital Improvement Program, thus improving pavement conditions more quickly.
+This will result in overlaying and reconstructing approximately 45 percent of all City streets by 2032.
+View a map of streets proposed to be overlaid or rebuilt by 2032.